My Eight Go-To Pantry Organizing Products

 Instantly increase your storage capacity.
 You cannot go wrong with using shelf raisers to expand your storage areas and organize your pantry.
 Adding shelf risers will significantly increase your storage capacity and make everything in your pantry more accessible,

-I recommend AVOIDING wire racks like these.
-Two things are frustrating with this type of design.
-First, items like cans and jars can easily fall off the sides because there is no lip to prevent things from slipping off.
+I recommend avoiding wire racks like these, as there are two things that frustrate me about this type of design.
+First, items like cans and jars can easily fall off the sides because there is no lip to prevent them from slipping.
 Lastly, there is wasted space on the sides from where the rack ends to where the legs start.

 1. Space Shelf Riser - Set of Two | 2.
 Bamboo Stackable Shelf | 3.
 IKEA Shelf Insert